Monext/monext-android-sdk/README.md

 ## UI Customization

-Customize the payment sheet using `MnxtSDKConfiguration`.
+Customize the payment sheet using `Appearance`.
 Modify colors, texts, and themes to match your branding.

 All available UI customizations are contained in this class.
 You are not required to modify any element, the default is a light theme.
 It is recommended to provide the `headerTitle` or `headerImage` at a minimum to identify your brand.